 - Are students applying for the Predicted-ATAR still subject to TISC deadlines?

-Students who are also submitting a TISC application will still need to adhere to the TISC dates and deadlines.
+All students applying for an Early Offer will need to adhere to the TISC dates and deadlines.

 - Do I need to pay any fees for changing my course preferences after applying?